pgRouting/workshop/docs/source/chapters/wrapper.rst

 #.
 Name of the road on the path.
 #.
 The geometry segments along the route path with the corrent orientation.
     - Geometry is to be returned.
+    - Azimuth of the geometry is to be returned
     - Geometry handling to get the correct orientation.

 .. note:: Each requirement will be treated independenly to understand the concepts behind them.